 Well here I am at the right place at the right time, but lets have a look at the difference a few seconds make in terms of communication.

-Lines The featured image has stronger lines.
+Leading Lines The featured image has stronger lines.
 This is the most immediate communication advantage.
 It draws the eye, grabs attention, underlines.
 The communication of movement is much stronger because of the white trails.

-A nice technique if you are this situation of trying to catch trails of receding waves is to copy the wave action with your cloth.
+This is such a nice technique if you are this situation of trying to catch trails of receding waves is to copy the wave action with your cloth.
 For example, as the wave comes in, move the cloth lower and raise the cloth as the wave recedes.
 This way you prevent big white blobs of surf that not always, but often send my shots to the trash.

 But, the best trails come from 1 or 2 second exposures.
 I spotted the potential of a trails coming from that beautiful ice shape.
 In my shot, you will see how I have jacked the iso to give me a shorter exposure.
 2.5 seconds is not enough time to play around as described above.
 This was a karate chop – quickly down over the whole scene and then slowly up with the receding wave.